PHOTOS: World Cup Brings Sunny Vibes To The Streets Of Senegal

 Much more than a meme, Cissé, is a symbol of pride for Senegal.
 He is both the tournament's youngest coach as well as its only black coach.

-"I'm certain that one day an African team, an African country, will win the World Cup," Case told the press this week.
+"I'm certain that one day an African team, an African country, will win the World Cup," Cissé told the press this week.

 Senegalese fans hope that this day is sooner than later — even maybe this July.